scala/scala3/docs/docs/reference/witnesses/motivation.md

 ```scala
 def currentMap(implicit ctx: Context): Map[String, Int]
 ```
 one cannot write `currentMap("abc")` since the string "abc" is taken as explicit argument to the implicit `ctx` parameter.
 One has to write `currentMap.apply("abc")` instead, which is awkward and irregular.
 For the same reason, a method definition can only have one implicit parameter section and it must always come last.
 This restriction not only reduces orthogonality, but also prevents some useful program constructs, such as a method with a regular parameter whose type depends on an implicit value.
-Finally, it's also a bit annoying that implicit parameters must have a name, even though in most cases that name is never referenced.
+Finally, it's also a bit annoying that implicit parameters must have a name, even though in many cases that name is never referenced.

-Fifth, there is a lack of mechanism to contain the scope of implicits.
-Specifically, implicit parameters are always themselves implicit values in the body of the class or method in which they are defined.
-There are situations where one would like the parameter to a method or a class to be passed implicitly without that parameter becoming a candidate for further implicits in the body.
-The popular dependency injection framework MacWire exists precisely because such fine grained control of implicit scope is currently not available.

 None of the shortcomings is fatal, after all implicits are very widely used, and many libraries and applications rely on them.
 But together, they make code using implicits more cumbersome and less clear than it could be.